SELF LENDER charge on bank statement: what it is and how to verify it

 Generate My Dispute Letter โFrequently Asked Questions

-Is a SELF LENDER charge usually a subscription or a loan payment?
+Is a SELF LENDER charge usually a monthly recurring payment?

-How can I contact Self about an unrecognized charge?
+How do I contact Self about an unrecognized statement charge?

 Your Legal Rights